Oneworld: 2012–2021: The second big expansion

 On 5 December 2018, Oneworld announced Royal Air Maroc as a member-elect, and the airline joined the alliance on 1 April 2020, extending the alliance's network into Africa.

-On 26 September 2019, SkyTeam member Delta Air Lines announced its plans to buy 20% of LATAM for US$1.9 billion.
+On 26 September 2019, SkyTeam member Delta Air Lines announced its plans to buy 20% of LATAM Airlines Group for US$1.9 billion.
 On 1 January 2024, it was announced that Delta's acquisition of its 20% stake in LATAM was completed.
 LATAM Airlines Group announced that it would leave Oneworld on 1 May 2020, but the fate of Qatar Airways' 10% stake in LATAM is currently unannounced.